Frequently Asked Questions

 Booking / Payment

-• Currently we are transitioning to charging a 50% deposit for enrolment in our courses.
-This means any bookings made in 2022 will be charged deposits, however bookings made in 2021 (including for 2022) won’t have paid deposits.
-Your initial confirmation (not reminder emails) will indicate if you have paid a deposit or not.
-Furthermore your email from our payment processor (Stripe) contains a receipt for any payments made to us.
+We charge a 50% deposit for enrolment in our courses.
 If you are unsure what payments you have made you can ask us when you arrive at a course, or email us by replying to your confirmation or reminder emails.

 2-5 DAYS BEFORE your booking: You will need to contact us to reschedule fewer than 5 days before your booking and this will result in forfeiting your deposit.